lockwo/qml-library/README.md

 # Quantum Machine Learning (QML) Library

 A curated list of papers, blogs, and research publications in the field of Quantum Machine Learning.
 Inspired by the no longer updated: https://github.com/ericardomuten/qml-vqa-library.
 Open a PR if you want to add to it!
+All links should be to open access publications.
+If the published version is not open access, then it will link to arXiv.
+If the publication is not open access and it is not on arXiv then I will not be putting it in this list.

 Note: the date is associated with the latest update/publication (i.e. how you would see it cited), not the first!